-- Element One (species distribution and abundance) States can use vulnerability assessments to support the addition/removal of species from lists of Species of Greatest Conservation Need (SGCN) and examine climate change impacts on species distribution and abundance and their status as native or exotic. - Element Two (location and condition of key habitats) States can assess how habitat abundance, geographic distribution, composition, and condition may change as a result of current and future climate change through scenario-building and plan for novel communities/ecosystems that are likely to appear due to these shifts. - Element Three (descriptions of problems and priority research and survey efforts) States can consider both direct and indirect impacts of climate change, as well as the compounding effects of climate and non-climate stressors; identify and execute research in partnership with other states/regions; and consider how climate change will exacerbate existing threats. - Element Four (descriptions of conservation actions) States can design conservation actions to be adaptive and robust across a range of plausible future scenarios, incorporate flexibility to adjust objectives and actions as information becomes available and conditions change, and consider actions that reduce climate change exposure and sensitivity or enhance adaptive capacity. - Element Five (monitoring plans) States can strive to implement streamlined and affordable monitoring programs that inform management decisions under a changing climate, design monitoring plans at an appropriate geographic and temporal scale for assessing the impacts of climate change, and consider working with other states and partners to monitor species and habitats across their entire range. - Element Six (plans for revision) Although SWAPs are revised every 10 years, states can consider mid- and long-term climate change impacts that extend beyond this 10-year timeframe and ensure that near-term (10-year) management actions do not counter actions that will be needed for adaptation over longer timeframes. - Element Seven (coordinating with partners) States can collaborate with diverse partners to address the scope, scale, and uncertainty of climate change impacts; involve climate and social science experts with regional knowledge; and cooperate with other governmental agencies and private landowners to coordinate conservation strategies at large, ecologically meaningful scales. - Element Eight (public participation) States can incorporate public participation to reach a wide array of audiences, including communities affected by climate change, during planning to address any potential controversy associated with proposed actions, improve understanding of climate change effects, and gain public support for addressing climate change in SWAPs.
+- Element One (species distribution and abundance) States can use vulnerability assessments to support the addition/removal of species from lists of Species of Greatest Conservation Need (SGCN) and examine climate change impacts on species distribution and abundance and their status as native or exotic. - Element Two (location and condition of key habitats) States can assess how habitat abundance, geographic distribution, composition, and condition may change as a result of current and future climate change through scenario-building and plan for novel communities/ecosystems that are likely to appear due to these shifts. - Element Three (descriptions of problems and priority research and survey efforts) States can consider both direct and indirect impacts of climate change, as well as the compounding effects of climate and non-climate stressors; identify and execute research in partnership with other states/regions; and consider how climate change will exacerbate existing threats. - Element Four (descriptions of conservation actions) States can design conservation actions to be adaptive and robust across a range of plausible future scenarios, incorporate flexibility to adjust objectives and actions as information becomes available and conditions change, and consider actions that reduce climate change exposure and sensitivity or enhance adaptive capacity. - Element Five (monitoring plans) States can strive to implement streamlined and affordable monitoring programs that inform management decisions under a changing climate, design monitoring plans at an appropriate geographic and temporal scale for assessing the impacts of climate change, and consider working with other states and partners to monitor species and habitats across their entire range. - Element Six (plans for revision) Although SWAPs are revised every 10 years, states can consider midand long-term climate change impacts that extend beyond this 10-year timeframe and ensure that near-term (10-year) management actions do not counter actions that will be needed for adaptation over longer timeframes. - Element Seven (coordinating with partners) States can collaborate with diverse partners to address the scope, scale, and uncertainty of climate change impacts; involve climate and social science experts with regional knowledge; and cooperate with other governmental agencies and private landowners to coordinate conservation strategies at large, ecologically meaningful scales. - Element Eight (public participation) States can incorporate public participation during planning to address any potential controversy associated with climate change; improve understanding of the impacts to fish and wildlife and gain public support for incorporating climate change into SWAPs; and consider how to reach all audiences, including communities vulnerable to climate change, industry, academia, Tribal entities, and nongovernmental organizations.